The Apprenticeship

 or asked what I was doing.
 Then,

 after a time, I left.
-Living
+Life and learning

 is like this, a few gripping motions